Trashy Tuesday my 10 best Furniture Upcycles

 Found this Sewing Table out on the curb.
 Literally, had been kicked to the curb.
 I also had a pile of scrap wood that came from a construction dumpster.
 (See Dumpster Diving Series on how to get great stuff from Home Remodels).
 It was one of my first Junk Makeovers and I couldn’t have been happier with the end result.

 Not my usual type of makeover!
-I took a plain, probably would have passed up Dumpster Table and overlaid it with some of the stash of old Fence Boards.
-I also took NEW pulls from Home Depot and Rusted them with a mixture of bleach, salt and vinegar.
+I took a plain, probably would have passed up a Dumpster Table, and overlaid it with some of the stash of old Fence Boards.
+I also took NEW pulls from Home Depot and Rusted them with a mixture of bleach, salt, and vinegar.

 What was extra cool about this project is that the top comes off to make an outdoor tray.
 Don’t pass up those ugly boxy tables!

 Do you long for a beautiful outdoor room?
 You can make one with all FREE stuff.
-This outdoor room has been a perenial online fave for a lot of people.
-I made that outdoor wall with Old Garage Door Panels, the table was a free to me topped with literally “fell off a truck” wood.
+This outdoor room has been a perennial online fave for a lot of people.
+I made that outdoor wall with Old Garage Door Panels, the table was free to me topped with literally “fell off a truck” wood.
 Free Chairs, Free Changing Table turned outdoor storage.
 You can do this too.
 Outdoor furniture does not have to be labeled “outdoor” to be used outside.
-Neither does your thrown out Garage Door, haha!
+Neither does your thrown-out Garage Door, haha!

 Oh and that drawer underneath?
 That was a Dumpster Find too.
 It has served my family well as our shoe hideaway.
 It’s big, I added Casters and it slides perfectly under the bench.
 Now that we have 2 dogs, it’s especially helpful to quickly hide their favorite chew toys 🙂

 Do you have a favorite furniture upcycle?
 Do you have some favorite Trash to share on Trashy Tuesday?
 I would love to hear about it!